 HDPE material is ideal for printing engineering-use designs since this thermoplastic has great durability and strength when 3D printed.
 PLA printing filament is an environmentally friendly printing material made from renewable resources like corn starch, tapioca products, and sugarcane.

 3D print resins are the only additive manufacturing printing materials that can produce full colored 3D printed items, such as vases or other glassware.
 But there are issues of toxicity when 3D printing resin.
 Printing wax is a popular material choice for 3D models which will be cast after printing because it’s easy to carve into and does not stick to molds during casting.

 What are the benefits of 3D printing?

 - Speed is a benefit when printing through a three-dimensional printer since physical prototypes can be created in hours instead of weeks.
 Especially compared with traditional manufacturing methods.
 Another benefit to printing is rapid prototyping which allows companies to test new products with less time and money wasted on design flaws.
 Designers also have the ability to create complex shapes and designs that would not be made possible by conventional manufacturing processes.

-- Cost is also a benefit to three-dimensional printing, because it provides a faster and more affordable alternative to other manufacturing methods.
-Finally the biggest benefit to printing is that since printers are computer-controlled, they can be easily programmed to self-replicate or print digital designs for mass production.
+- Cost is also a benefit to three-dimensional printing because it provides a faster and more affordable alternative to other manufacturing methods.
+Finally, the biggest benefit to printing is that since printers are computer-controlled, they can be easily programmed to self-replicate or print digital designs for mass production.
 The process of making identical items is called Rapid Tooling and allows companies to take their manufacturing to a whole new level.
 As well, the electricity cost isn’t much, either.

-- Customization is a benefit to three-dimensional printing, since items created using these printers can be tailored to individual needs and preferences.
+- Customization is a benefit to three-dimensional printing since items created using these printers can be tailored to individual needs and preferences.
 (Read about how big these 3D printers can print!)